November 7th, 2020 | Amanda Williams, MacArthur Memorial

 Coolidge found MacArthur’s report perplexing and a little too dramatic.
 Nevertheless, MacArthur’s sentiments were appreciated by many.
 His quote about America and athletics would later be engraved on a panel in the Douglas MacArthur Room in the US Olympic House in New York City.

+MacArthur was the Supreme Commander of the Allied Powers in the Pacific theater during World War II.
 During World War II, MacArthur kept up with college football and fired off messages to “Red” Blaik who was by that time coach of the West Point football team.
 MacArthur was ecstatic in 1944 when Army defeated Navy for the first time since 1938.
 In response to this victory, MacArthur sent Blaik the following message: “The greatest of all Army teams.
 We have stopped the war to celebrate your magnificent success.”
 The message was vintage MacArthur hyperbole at its finest – but of his enthusiasm for the win, there can be no doubt.

 During the Occupation of Japan, MacArthur again turned to sport as an invaluable tool in the real world.
 He was very aware of the cultural importance of baseball to both the USA and Japan and he worked hard to create an atmosphere within the Occupation that allowed baseball diplomacy to bridge the gap between the former enemies.
 Baseball did not come to Japan because of MacArthur, but he had a great deal to do with its return and revitalization.
-Sport, he found, was cross culturally beneficial.
+Sport, he found, was cross-culturally beneficial.

 After MacArthur’s dismissal during the Korean War, he became an even greater advocate for athletics.
 He also continued to correspond with “Red” Blaik about the Army team.
 In 1951, a cheating scandal rocked the Army football team.
 The cadets involved in the cheating were dismissed by a Presidential Order.
 Thirty-seven of those cadets were football players – mainly singled out because they knew about the cheating and did not report it.
 “Red” Blaik’s son, then starting quarterback for the Army team, was one of the cadets dismissed.

 The scandal shook the Korean War off the front page of many newspapers and captured the attention of Army brass and President Harry S. Truman.
 Under fire, Blaik drove to New York City to seek the counsel of MacArthur.
 Explaining the situation, Blaik asked MacArthur if he should resign as coach.
 MacArthur vehemently protested, telling him to stay on, and that he should never “leave under fire.”
-Blaik stayed on as coach and during the difficult rebuilding
+Blaik stayed on as coach and during the difficult rebuilding seasons of 1951 and 1952, MacArthur continued to encourage him to resist calls for his resignation.
+Below-average seasons were difficult to bear, but sticking to values was the key tenet of MacArthur’s concept of sport.
+It paid off.
+In 1953, a new West Point team rebounded with a record of 7-1-1, including a win over Navy.

-MacArthur’s faith in Blaik was well founded.
+MacArthur’s faith in Blaik was well-founded.
 In his career, Blaik would coach three Heisman trophy winners and eleven Hall of Fame players.
 But his dynasty would not end there.
 Twenty of his assistant coaches would go on to become head coaches – including Vince Lombardi – the namesake for the Super Bowl Trophy.

 MacArthur wasn’t finished yet thought.
 Towards the end of his life, his country would call on him again – to use his passion for sport and his status as a veteran statesman to yet again save American sport from crisis.
-At the request of President John F. Kennedy, an 82 year old MacArthur was asked to solve yet another dispute between the AAU and the NCAA that threatened to derail U.S. participation in the 1964 Olympics in Tokyo.
+At the request of President John F. Kennedy, an 82-year-old MacArthur was asked to solve yet another dispute between the AAU and the NCAA that threatened to derail U.S. participation in the 1964 Olympics in Tokyo.
 Acknowledging his great contribution to American sport, all sides agreed to his mediation and soon came to an agreement.
 According to President Kennedy, MacArthur’s participation in this process made American participation in the Tokyo Olympics possible – at a time in American history when a victory in the Olympics meant a victory in the Cold War.

 MacArthur’s legacy to American sport continues.
 Every year since 1959, the National Football Foundation has awarded the MacArthur Trophy to the best NCAA Division I college football team.
 The 400oz silver trophy was designed by Tiffany’s and was a gift of an anonymous donor in honor of General MacArthur.
-Like the Stanley Cup, the MacArthur trophy is one of a kind,
+Like the Stanley Cup, the MacArthur trophy is one of a kind, and is kept by the winner for a year.
+MacArthur’s famous quote “There is no substitute for victory” is engraved on the trophy.
+Since 1998 and the advent of BCS games, this trophy has been awarded to the winner of the BCS National Championship game.

 In addition, since 1965, the Norfolk Sports Club of Norfolk, VA has presented the General Douglas MacArthur Award to a graduate of a Virginia High school who is recognized as an outstanding athlete in a college or university program.
 Past recipients have included Curtis Strange, Ralph Sampson, Bruce Smith, Mia Hamm, Dre Bly, and Heath Miller.